fdeantoni/tiny-tokio-actor/README.md

 ```

 Next define a message you want the actor to handle.
 Note that you also define the
 response you expect back from the actor.
-If you do not want a resposne back you can
+If you do not want a response back you can
-simpy use `()` as response type.
+simply use `()` as response type.

 ```rust
 #[derive(Clone, Debug)]